ASCRees/Sudoku_Solver/README.md

 # Sudoku Solver

-> This small application will solve a sudoku puzzle based upon a grid containing the starting numbers
+> This small Typescript application will solve a Sudoku puzzle based upon a grid containing the starting numbers.
-> This is written in Typescript

 > Version 0.1